UpdraftFund/.github/profile/README.md

 ### Founding Team

-10B UPD will go to the founding team, who agree to spend the majority funding ideas and solutions on Updraft or donating to the Humanity Fund.
+10B UPD will go to the founding team, who agree to spend the majority funding ideas and solutions on Updraft or donating to a universal dividend for humanity.

 ### Humanity